What business models would suit you best?

 Each Business Model presentation is structured in four blocks: What?
 Who?
 How?
 Why?

 "What” (value proposition)

-The „What“ section describes what is offered to the target customer, or, put differently, what the customer values.
-This notion is commonly referred to as the customer value proposition, or, more simply, the value proposition.
+The „What“ section describes what is offered to the target customer and is commonly referred to as the value proposition.
 It can be defined as a holistic view of a company’s bundle of products and services that are of value to the customer and represents the added value that a certain Business Model provides to the target customers.